sandstormports/gitlabhq/README.md

 You can access a new installation with the login **`root`** and password **`5iveL!fe`**, after login you are required to set a unique password.

+## Contributing

+GitLab is an open source project and we are very happy to accept community contributions.
+Please refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for details.

+## Licensing

+GitLab Community Edition (CE) is available freely under the MIT Expat license.

+All third party components incorporated into the GitLab Software are licensed under the original license provided by the owner of the applicable component.

+All Documentation content that resides under the doc/ directory of this repository is licensed under Creative Commons: CC BY-SA 4.0.

 ## Install a development environment

 To work on GitLab itself, we recommend setting up your development environment with [the GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit).